pede/SerialCommander/README.md

 # SerialCommander
-A serial command interface using visual basic (used for my Arduino tank project)
+A serial command interface using visual basic (used for my Arduino RC-tank project)